Dementia & Alzheimer’s Searches

 Dementia and Alzheimer’s searches involve locating adults who may be disoriented, confused, or unable to recognize danger.
 These individuals often wander without a clear destination and may struggle to communicate basic information like their name or address.
 Weather, terrain, and time away from familiar surroundings can quickly increase risk.
 Search efforts emphasize understanding behavior patterns, last-known routines, and nearby hazards.

-The goal is to find the person as quickly as possible, provide medical evaluation, and return them to a safe and familiar environment.
+The goal is to find the person as quickly as possible, call for medical assistance, and return them to a safe and familiar environment.

 Our Dementia & Alzheimer’s Search Process